Chernobyl disaster: Relative isotopic abundances

-The Chernobyl release was characterised by the physical and chemical properties of the radio-isotopes in the core.
+The Chernobyl release was characterized by the physical and chemical properties of the radio-isotopes in the core.
 Particularly dangerous were the highly radioactive fission products, those with high nuclear decay rates that accumulate in the food chain, such as some of the isotopes of iodine, caesium and strontium.
 Iodine-131 was and caesium-137 remains the two most responsible for the radiation exposure received by the general population.

-Detailed reports on the release of radioisotopes from the site were published in 1989 and 1995, with the latter report updated in 2002.

 At different times after the accident, different isotopes were responsible for the majority of the external dose.
 The remaining quantity of any radioisotope, and therefore the activity of that isotope, after 7 decay half-lives have passed, is less than 1% of its initial magnitude, and it continues to reduce beyond 0.78% after 7 half-lives to 0.10% remaining after 10 half-lives have passed and so on.
 Some radionuclides have decay products that are likewise radioactive, which is not accounted for here.
 The release of radioisotopes from the nuclear fuel was largely controlled by their boiling points, and the majority of the radioactivity present in the core was retained in the reactor.